CRitsu/blog/README.md

 It was always unmount and mount when I trigger the active class.

-I have spent too much time on attempt to fix it but got no effect until today.
+I have spent too much time on attempt to fix it, but I was still no idea about it before today.

 It will unmount just because I pass a arrow function to component attribute of Route.

 The arrow function will create new component instance every time the state has changed.
 It cause component unexpectedly unmount.

-The solution is just use `render` attribute instead `component` for pass props to target component.
+The solution is just use `render` attribute to instead of `component` for pass props down to target component.
 Just like pass a render method to replace its own one.

 Then, CSS transition is working correctly now!